Prometheus Trust

 Accommodation and travel

 The conference will take place at Purley Chase Centre, Mancetter, near Atherstone in Warwickshire, which is comfortable and well appointed.
-Residential prices are for full board for the weekend (from Friday supper to Sunday tea) and are £156 (single ensuite), £135 (twin ensuite) and £100 (dormitory); non-residential price to include all meals except breakfasts is £40.
+Residential prices are for full board for the weekend (from Friday supper to Sunday lunch) and are 200 (single or twin ensuite per person) and 175 (dormitory); non-residential price to include all meals except breakfasts is 45.
 Participants are encouraged to attend for the whole weekend and there are no reductions for partial attendance.
 There is limited ensuite accommodation available.
 If you are unable to afford these charges we do have a limited number of bursaries - please contact the Treasurer in confidence (treasurer@prometheustrust.co.uk) to apply for a bursary.

 Travel: By Car: The centre is just over 2 kilometres South of the A5 near Atherstone.
 It can be approached from all points of the compass via the motorway network, using M1, M6, M42 or M69 for instance.
 If travelling along the A5 from the East then just before Atherstone, take the B4111 towards Mancetter.
 If you are travelling along the A5 from the West, go past Atherstone on the dual carriageway and when you reach the large roundabout at the end, take the right exit towards Mancetter B4111.
 After about a quarter of a mile on B4111, just past The Plough pub and the church, take a right turn to Purley Chase Golf Club (brown road sign).
 Over the traffic light controlled bridge, follow the road round to the right and up through the trees, Purley Chase Centre is about a quarter of a mile further on, on the right.